hexagontk/hexagon/messaging_rabbitmq/readme.md

 Hexagon's event bus implementation based in RabbitMQ.

-# Package com.hexagonkt.events.rabbitmq
+# Package com.hexagonkt.messaging.rabbitmq

-Contains a RabbitMQ Client and a Hexagon events implementation backed by it.
+Contains a RabbitMQ Client and a Hexagon messaging implementation backed by it.